-- 1. Xxxx CWMA 2023Cost Share projects Entries should follow the mapping data minimums for all cost share related activities for the reporting period. - 1.
-Xxxx CWMA 2023Noxious Weed Inventory- this information will be used as a reference for only listed noxious weed infestations across the CWMA.
+- 1. Xxxx CWMA 2024Cost Share projects Entries should follow the mapping data minimums for all cost share related activities for the reporting period. - 1.
+Xxxx CWMA 2024Noxious Weed Inventory- this information will be used as a reference for only listed noxious weed infestations across the CWMA.

-Step by Step Uploading Instructions for the use of ISDA's CWMA Data portal:
+Step by Step Uploading Instructions for the use of ISDA's CWMA Data portal b.
+Click on hyperlink "Open Register Screen"